-OCC and CDC aim to be carbon neutral by 2030.
+CDC aim to be carbon neutral by 2030.
 How will your proposal affect our ability to reduce carbon emissions related to

-Climate change impacts No Impact Positive Negative Description of impact Any actions or mitigation to reduce negative impacts Action owner (Job Title, Organisation) Timescale and monitoring arrangements Energy use in our buildings or highways \boxtimes N/A N/A N/A N/A Our fleet \boxtimes N/A N/A N/A N/A Staff travel \boxtimes N/A N/A N/A N/A Purchased services and products (including construction) × N/A N/A N/A N/A Maintained schools \boxtimes N/A N/A N/A N/A
+Climate change impacts No Impact Positive Negative Description of impact Any actions or mitigation to reduce negative impacts Action owner (Job Title, Organisation) Timescale and monitoring arrangements Energy use in our buildings or highways × The Housing Strategy includes provisions that relate to our own retained housing.
+The need to decarbonise will therefore have a positive impact.
+N/A Head of Housing Strategy lifespan Our fleet \boxtimes N/A N/A N/A N/A Staff travel \boxtimes N/A N/A N/A N/A Purchased services and products (including construction) N/A N/A N/A N/A Maintained schools \boxtimes N/A N/A N/A N/A